-Field experience runs throughout these six components and is meant to be a series of formal and informal investments outside the confines of the traditional classroom setting.
+Field Experience runs throughout these six components and is meant to be a series of formal and informal investments outside the confines of the traditional classroom setting.
 These allow for the discovery, testing, and practice of all that they are learning.

 Self Evaluation is an integral piece to many facets of CEP.
-Through reflection at the end of cours-
+Through reflection at the end of a course, as well as leadership workshops, CEP students develop a unique maturity through the skills of self-awareness.